What Is The Meaning Of Concentration Gradient

 Q: What is the difference between a concentration gradient and an electrochemical gradient?

 A: A concentration gradient refers specifically to the difference in concentration of a substance across a space or membrane.
-An electrochemical gradient, on the other hand, considers both the concentration gradient and the electrical potential difference (voltage) across a membrane.
+In practice, an electrochemical gradient, on the other hand, considers both the concentration gradient and the electrical potential difference (voltage) across a membrane.
 Ions are influenced by both factors; they move down their electrochemical gradient, which is a combination of their concentration gradient and the electrical force acting on their charge.

 Q: How do cells maintain concentration gradients?